Guillaume-Garrigos/moodlexport/README.md

     - `\grade{float}` sets the grade of a question
     - `\answer[value]{string}` adds an answer to a multichoice question

+The corresponding latex package can be found in the `latex` folder.

 ## Known issues/missing features
 - for multichoice we never check that the sum of the fractions is equal to 100%